| || member for 7 years, 6 months, 20 days|

 Please feel free to take any photos that I attach and upload them to your family tree.
 You do not need to ask my permission or credit me for the photograph.|

-I live in the East Riding of Yorkshire in England and am willing to look for graves etc in the local area.
+I live in South Yorkshire in England and am willing to look for graves etc in the local area.

 I am trying to make a full record of the cemeteries I live near and am using local history records to add in the details for headstones which I cannot read or are missing.
 I started this when tracing my own family tree and my aim is to help anyone tracing their family.
 I do not want to upset anyone, so if anyone wants me to remove or transfer memorials please let me know.